 Zimbabwean-born Cha is the founder, chairman and CEO of the investment company, Lionshare Venture Holdings (LVH).
 Their key investments are in property, logistics, tourism, FMCG and fuel.

-Their most well-known investments are the Reef Hotel in downtown Johannesburg and the Sand River Resort in Limpopo and the advisory firm, Grovest.
+Their most well-known investments are the Reef Hotel in downtown Johannesburg the Sand River Resort in Limpopo and the advisory firm, Grovest.

 “From the onset I wanted to set up a business with a diversified portfolio to mitigate risk and to provide multiple income streams.